maralmousavi/cardiovascular-disease-detection/README.md

 * XGBoost Classifier - 73.89

 # Dataset description
-The cardiovascular disease [dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) is an open-source dataset found on Kaggle.
-The data consists of 70,000 patient records and contains 11 features.
+[The cardiovascular disease dataset](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) is an open-source dataset found on Kaggle.
+The dataset consists of 70,000 patient records and also contains 11 features.

 Data description
 There are 3 types of input features: